-"Under Executive Order (EO) 11988, Floodplain Management, Federal agencies funding and/or permitting critical facilities are required to avoid the 0.2 percent (500year) floodplain or protect the facilities to the 0.2 percent chance flood level."
+"Under Executive Order (EO) 11988, Floodplain Management, Federal agencies funding and/or permitting critical facilities are required to avoid the 0.2 percent (500-year) floodplain or protect the facilities to the 0.2 percent chance flood level."

-B The TCEQ Dam Safety regulations as per Texas Administrative Code Title 30 Chapter 299 Dams and Reservoirs.
+2The Texas Commission on Environmental Quality (TCEQ) B The TCEQ Dam Safety regulations as per Texas Administrative Code Title 30 Chapter 299 Dams and Reservoirs.

-^c Federal requirements of FEMA in 44 CFR 65.10(b):
+3Federal^C Federal requirements of FEMA in 44 CFR 65.10(b):